gustavoardila/SingletJModel/README.md

 # SingletJModel
-Simulations and code for studying singlet majaron model.
+Simulations and code for studying singlet majoron model.